 There seem to be, broadly speaking, three schools of thought on gun ownership.
 One says that due to the Second Amendment to the Constitution everyone has a right to almost any weapon or explosive made or available in the US.
-Another is that the Second Amendment was drafted at a time when the most advanced weapons available were muskets, and the founding fathers did not intend private citizens to own fully or semi-automatic weapons or explosives, these ought not be publicly available but other guns are fine.
+Another is that the Second Amendment was drafted at a time when the most advanced weapons available were muskets, and the founding fathers did not intend private citizens to own fully or semi-automatic weapons, these ought not be publicly available but other guns are fine.
 The third school of thought is that firearms of any sort are too dangerous to be owned by private citizens, and ought not to be owned or used by any but the military or police forces.

 A Little History

 We can’t proceed further without directly quoting the Second Amendment to the Constitution: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 It’s very brief, and different interpretations of this Amendment have caused a lot of debate.
 This Amendment came about due to eventual Congressional agreement that the US will have a standing army, and that citizens will not be deprived of their right to own guns just because we do.